 |

 (A-Z) for the output.
-The text is scrambled by means of three cipher wheels
+The text is scrambled by means of three cipher rotors

 that protrude the top lid.
-Each cipher wheel has 26 contacts at either side.
+Each cipher rotor has 26 contacts at either side.

-Several variants of the Enigma C were produced, such as the so-called
+Several variants of Enigma C were produced, such as the so-called

 Funkschlüssel C (for the German Navy) and a Swedisch variant,